 The layout is around 10ft x 2ft, and features the large coaling tower, ash sidings, and a roundhouse/long-shed combination.
 It is, as any shed based layout, intended mainly for the display of locomotives.
 The layout is being built primarily for DCC operation.
 Construction started in mid-2017.

-The track is laid and the electrics are mostly complete.
+The track is laid and ballasted, and the electrics and scenery are mostly complete.
 The 14 road turntable has been installed inside a wonderful shed laser cut by a club member.
 The turntable is controlled an Arduino and stepper motor combination which offers ‘twist and click’ selection of roads.
-Ballasting – a major job on any shed layout – started just before ‘lockdown’…

 Layout pictures